Guyana: Etymology

-The name "Guyana" derives from Guiana, the original name for the region that included Guyana (British Guiana), Suriname (Dutch Guiana), French Guiana, and the Guayana Region in Venezuela (Spanish Guyana) and Amapá in Brazil (Portuguese Guiana).
-According to the Oxford English Dictionary, "Guyana" comes from an indigenous Amerindian language and means "land of many waters".
-The Co‑operative Republic of Guyana in the official name referred to co-operative socialism.
+The name "Guyana" derives from The Guianas, an earlier name for a larger region that included the areas now called Guyana (British Guyana), Suriname (Dutch Guiana), French Guiana, the Guayana Region in Venezuela (Spanish Guiana), and Amapá in Brazil (Portuguese Guiana).
+According to the Oxford English Dictionary, the name "Guyana" comes from an indigenous Amerindian language and means "land of many waters".
+The word Co‑operative in the official name refers to co-operative socialism.